k-telux/k-telux.github.io/_pages/projects.md

 * Independently designed control circuits and installed control electronics such as the microwave amplifier, radio frequency switch, and radio frequency generator into multiple integrated chassis to facilitate the connection of electrical devices in the optical path.
 * Achieved the control time of atoms to 3s (Unpublished).

+## Simulation of the focusing property with high-NA lens of vectorial polarized beam (2024)
+#### _This work is supervised by [Prof. Kun Huang](https://faculty.ustc.edu.cn/huangkun) in USTC_
+****

+* Simulated the effect of polarization states on the propagation process of the light field and the focused light field.
+* Calculated and analyzed different polarized light Bessel-Gauss beams and polarized light beams with vortex phase at the focal plane based on the Richard-Wolf vector-integral formula.
+* Summary of the work: [Paper](../assets/Vector_beams.pdf)

 ## Search exotic particles with deep learning and use Random Forests to classify phases in the Ising Model(2023)
 ****
 * Described a ferromagnetic phase transition problem using a 40 x 40 two-dimensional array of atomic dots(2D Ising model).